All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 Fake DLR

-You may spot a Fake DLR when the value on DLR/Rec. status column is like this:
+You may spot a Fake DLR when the values in the DLR/Rec. status column looks like this:

 As you can see in the screenshot, the DLR report sent by your supplier confirms that the SMS was delivered, but the Receipt status sent by our test number is saying that the SMS did not reach the handset.